What Is Cystoscopy?

 Cystoscopy is the use of a scope (cystoscope) to examine the bladder.
 This is done either to look at the bladder for abnormalities or to help with surgery being performed on the inside of the urinary tract (transurethral surgery).

-Areas that can be examined include the following:
+Areas that can be examined include: